danielvegamyhre/semantic-viz/README.md

 # Semantic Distance Visualizer written in Haskell

-This project visualizes the semantic distance between 2 words in a given hyponym by querying the Wordnet database, a large lexical database of English.
+This project visualizes the semantic distance between 2 words in a given hyponym by querying the Wordnet lexical database.
+Wordnet is a large lexical database of English.
 Nouns, verbs, adjectives and adverbs are grouped into sets of cognitive synonyms (synsets), each expressing a distinct concept.

 Next, the program parses the Wordnet output into an adjacency list represented an undirected graph of the semantic relationships between the words in the given hyponym.

-Finally, the shortest path between the source word and target word is calculated and visualized for the user (see example screenshot below).
+Finally, the shortest path between the source word and target word is computed and visualized for the user ( see example screenshot below).

 ## Demo
 <img src="static/demo.png" alt="ls /proc" width="900">